josermca01/guess-the-song-flask/Readme.md

 It is all heavily inspired on [Musicle](https://musicle.app/), so be sure to go check it out!

-This project is being hosted in [Cloudflare Pages](https://pages.cloudflare.com/) while its API is being hosted in [Verce](https://vercel.com/)
+This project is being hosted in [Verce](https://vercel.com/) while its interface is being hosted in [Cloudflare Pages](https://pages.cloudflare.com/)

 ## ⌨️ Techs